 - Plan G: Excess charges for Part B services and emergency care received while abroad are both covered by this policy.
 Those who do not qualify for either Plan C or Plan F often choose this alternative.

 - Plan K: After you’ve reached your deductible, up to half of your covered expenses may be covered by Plan K. Plus, it has very affordable premiums every month.

-- Plan L: After meeting the plan’s deductible, you’ll receive payment of up to 75% of your covered costs paid for, and the premiums aren’t too expensive.
+- Plan L: Once you’ve met the plan’s deductible, you’ll get up to 75% of your covered costs paid for, and the premiums aren’t too expensive.